jundalisay/superb/content/en/material/fallacies/general-relativity.md

 {{< q a="ein">}}
-<p>mc<sup>2</sup> does not contain the velocity.
+<p>mc{{< s v="2" >}} does not contain the velocity.
 It is not needed if we are only asking how the energy of a point-mass depends on the velocity...
 Before the advent of relativity, physics recognised two conservation laws of fundamental importance, namely, the law of the conservation of energy and the law of the conservation of mass..
 Through the theory of relativity, they have been united into one law.</p>

 <cite>Einstein, Relativity</cite>
 {{< /q >}}